hyperledger-archives/composer/README.md

 You should see messages indicating that the required git repositories have been cloned into the correct vendor subdirectory.

+> The git submodule should not be required now, they have been added to the npm install step.
+When this has been confirmed as working well, this will be updated.

 You must install [Lerna](https://lernajs.io) to build this multi-package repository:

     $ npm install -g lerna